The truth about the AS11-40-5863/69 photoshopped compilation

 Are the Apollo photographs made on the moon fake?
-The first question that comes to mind is, how difficult is it to spot these signs of fakery.
+Another important question is: how difficult is it to spot the signs of fakery.
 This story will show you that even the Apollo historical archive has trouble sorting fact from fiction.
 In October 2012 we found a compilation image that was displayed in the Apollo Lunar Surface Journal (ALSJ), the historical Apollo archive that runs on the NASA website.

 According the caption accompanying the picture (on the 5th of October 2012) the compilation was composed of Apollo 11 mission photos AS11-40-5863 to 69, as well as AS11-44-6576 for the top antenna.
-It will not take you more than a minute to work out that it is impossible to create the compilation image as it was shown in the ALSJ using these photographs.
-We contacted the chief editor of the ALSJ and informed him of our concern.
-We also contacted Ed Hengeveld, the person who created the image and asked him how he created the compilation.
-Here follows the email exchange we had with Ed Hengeveld.
+It did not take long to work out that it would be impossible to create the compilation image as it was shown in the ALSJ using these photographs.
+We contacted the chief editor of the ALSJ and shared our concern.
+We also contacted Ed Hengeveld, who created the image, and asked him how he made this compilation.
+The following is the email exchange we had with Ed Hengeveld.

 Question AwE130: I’m investigating AS11-40-5863-69, for a project I’m doing.
 First I would like to tell you that I am not 100% sure about the Apollo moon landings and I am trying to find answers to the questions I have.
 I would like to ask you if you can tell me how you created this mosaic?
 I would like to ask you what image you used for the light source on the right top and how you created the left bottom corner part.
 According the ALSJ you used AS11-40-5863 to 5869 plus 6567.*